Canon 5DS vs Nikon D810

 Review summary: Canon 5DS vs Nikon D810

 So how do things add up?
-Is the Canon 5DS better than the Nikon D810 or vice versa?
+Is there a clear favorite between the Canon 5DS and the Nikon D810?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (50.3 vs 36.2MP) with a 18% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More modern: Is somewhat more recent (announced 7 months after the D810).

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Scores markedly higher (10 points) in the DXO overall evaluation.

 - More dynamic range: Captures a broader range of light and dark details (2.4 EV of extra DR).